nemanja731/Event-reminder/README.md

 ## Backend

-The backend is made with the programming language **Go**.
-Communication with the database is done through the backend. <br />
+The backend is made with the programming language **Go**.<br />
 All code related to the backend is located in the [server](/server/) folder.
+Communication with the database is done through the backend.